kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ### Goals

- * Describe the various stability guarantees for control-plane metrics.
+ * Describe the various stability guarantees for the consumption of control-plane metrics.
  * Define a uniform mechanism for expressing metric stability.

 ### Non-Goals

-* We are __*not*__ defining which specific metrics are actually stable.
+* We are __*not*__ defining which specific control-plane metrics are actually stable.
+* We are __*not*__ providing guarantees around specific values in metrics; as such, breakages in alerting based of off assumptions on specific values in metrics are out-of-scope.

 ## Background